lucendio/lecture-devops-infos/content/exercises/build-images-and-start-containers.md

-1. Build a container image based on a [Containerfile](https://github.com/containers/common/blob/main/docs/Containerfile.5.md) (formerly known as `Dockerfile`) and include the [webservice](https://gitlab.bht-berlin.de/fb6-wp11-devops/webservice)
+1. Build a container image based on a [Containerfile](https://github.com/containers/common/blob/main/docs/Containerfile.5.md) (formerly known as [`Dockerfile`](https://docs.docker.com/reference/dockerfile/)) and include the [webservice](https://gitlab.bht-berlin.de/fb6-wp11-devops/webservice)
-2. Start a container based on that image and expose the included service to the *"outside"* in a way so that you are able to retrieve the landing page in your browser.
+2. Start a container based on that image and expose the included service and confirm that it's accessible from the *"outside"* via CLI
-2. Open up a shell in a container that contains the AWS cli.
-Mount your credentials into the container and verify that you are able to create resources
+2. Run a container for the purpose of invoking the AWS CLI.
+Mount your credentials into the container and verify that you would be able to create resources

 ## Deliverables